Best Tips on How to Stay Cool On Summer Camping

 Camping Checklist for Hot Weather

-Our stuff camping checklist has a couple of more things on it during the summer season to help you stay cool while setting up camp in the heat.
-Packing together only a couple of extra things protects you cool and safe from the burning sun.
+Our staff camping checklist has a couple more things during the summer to help you stay cool while camping in the heat.

 • Bug repellent.
 The warm summer months likewise welcome bugs, particularly in the humidity.
 Pack up bug repellent to keep these critters off your skin and clothes.